 “As one of the world’s leading aid agencies in an era of unprecedented humanitarian challenges, CARE seeks to harness innovation in order to enhance our effectiveness.
-In that connection, we are pleased to accept donations of marketable cryptocurrencies to support our fight against global poverty and threats like COVID-19.
-We welcome the opportunity to deploy emerging technologies like crypto to help us achieve social impact at scale.”
+In that connection, we are pleased to accept donations of marketable cryptocurrencies to support our fight against global poverty.
+We welcome emerging technologies like crypto to help us achieve social impact at scale.”

 — Glenn Hutchins, Chair, CARE Board of Directors; Chairman, North Island and North Island Ventures; and Co-Founder, Silver Lake